 Startups or high-tech companies that sell state-of-the-art technology should also be using state-of-the-art technology to sell their own products.
-Their buyers expect a delightful and digital journey.
+Their buyers expect a delightful digital journey.

 Companies that have a short sales cycle need to be able to generate all-encompassing sales proposals in less than a minute in order to beat the competition.

 Manufacturing companies that have different specs for every product can leverage a digital sales room to ensure accuracy and ease of selling.
-Service companies, who have complex pricing books, need to also consider buying DealRoom software.
+Service companies, that have complex pricing books, need to also consider buying DealRoom software.

 Who Should Consider Getting a DealRoom?

 DealRoom software touches every go-to-market team.
 Sales, marketing, and customer success teams need DealRoom to help foster better relationships with buyers, close deals faster, and drive more new and subscription business for their company.

 DealRoom can help revenue operations teams empower their sales team and simplify their day-to-day tasks at the same time.